RVAGameJams/learn2love/pages/03-01 primitives-referenced-values.md

 myTable2 = myTable

--- Because table working with references, myTable and myTable2 are equals.
+-- Because tables working with references, myTable and myTable2 are equals.
 It means both reference to the same area in the memory.
 -- May be for you memory area is something obscur, but all you have to know is you can have access to a specific space in the memory
 -- with some "id".
 And when you try to print a table, it's exactly what it returns.
 So if two tables return the same memory id, it's means
 -- they both point to the same memory area and so they are equals.